Kumamap Kumamap Kumamap

 Is this route safe to travel right now?

-This 587 m route from Ouchi Dam to Ouchi Dam crosses Fukushima.
-Over the past 30 days, 1 bear sightings have been recorded within 5 km of the route, with no new activity in the past week.
-This route runs through Asian black bear habitat (native to Honshu and Shikoku).
-The most recent sighting was reported 3 weeks ago near Aizuwakamatsu Otomachi-Ashinomaki, Fukushima; the location sits about 554 m from the start of the route and 3.7 km off the route line.
+This 587 m route starts and ends around Ouchi Dam, passing through Fukushima.
+In the past 30 days, 3 bear sightings were reported within 5 km of the route.
+The past 7 days account for 1 of them.
+The latest sighting was reported 5 days ago near Aizuwakamatsu Otomachi-Ashinomaki, Fukushima.
 With activity this close, make noise as you hike, carry bear spray, and avoid the forest at dawn and dusk.

 Back to Trip Reports